PCW-Net: Pyramid Combination and Warping Cost Volume for Stereo Matching: Related Work

-\textbf{End-to-end deep stereo matching using multi-scale information: } Multi-scale information has been widely employed in stereo estimation.
-PSM-Net \cite{psmnet} introduces SPP module to generate feature maps at different levels. \cite{mcvmsc} proposes a shallow encoder-decoder architecture to extract multi-scale features of the original picture.
-However, most existing work only use multi-scale features to construct a single volume at a fixed resolution other than considering them separately.
-Some work \cite{cvpmvsnet, cascade, uscnet,sspcv} also discover this issue and give some solutions to employ multi-scale cost volume. \cite{cvpmvsnet, cascade, uscnet} propose to construct cascade multi-scale cost volume and progressively regress a high-quality disparity map from the coarsest cost volume.
-Comparing with estimating disparity map at each scale respectively, our work introduces an encoder-decoder process to directly integrate different scale cost volumes to capture more robust global feature representation for the regularization of cost volume.
-Our method also shares similarities with SSPCV \cite{sspcv}.
-However, SSPCV just fuses multi-scale cost volumes by constantly employing 3D hourglass modules to regularize the upsampled cost volume, which is time-consuming and GPU memory-unfriendly.
+\textbf{Multi-scale-based Deep Stereo Matching.} Multi-scale information has been widely employed in deep stereo matching methods.
+These methods can be roughly categorized into two types: (1) The first category \cite{psmnet,mcvmsc,emcua} usually employs a multi-scale feature extraction network to generate feature maps at different scales and then fuse them to construct a single volume at a fixed resolution.
+That is these methods mainly use multi-scale features rather than multi-scale cost volumes.
+(2) The second category \cite{cvpmvsnet,cascade,uscnet,uasnet} proposes to construct cascade pyramid cost volume and progressively regress a high-quality disparity map from the coarsest cost volume.
+That is these methods employ each scale cost volume to estimate disparity maps separately.
+Different from the former two categories, our work selects to directly fuse multi-scale combination volumes to capture a more robust feature representation for initial disparity estimation.
+Then, we employ warping volume to further refine the initial disparity.
+More related to our work is SSPCV \cite{sspcv}, which also proposes a cost volume fusion module.
+However, SSPCV just fuses the pyramid cost volume by constantly employing 3D hourglass modules to regularize the upsampled cost volume.
+Such operation is time-consuming and GPU memory-unfriendly.